 Chances are, if you have a large garden, you’ll have mice (and rats!)

 Gardens are full of bulbs, seeds and other nutritious and delicious snacks that mice love.
 You might dent their population, or even eliminate them for a while, but you’re unlikely to get rid of them permanently.

 The first is when I plant my broad bean seeds in the autumn, as the little blighters love burrowing into the soil and digging up the seeds.
 The second is when they start nibbling at my peas and stripping open my mange tout.

-Diseases From mice
+Diseases from mice

 There’s a long list of diseases that they can spread, and these include Hantavirus, Salmonella and Lymphocytic Choriomeningitis.
-They also carry ticks which can in turn themselves carry diseases such as Lyme Disease.
+They also carry ticks which can in turn carry diseases such as Lyme Disease.
 (Source: Elrich: Are mice dangerous?.)

-Bear in mind that many of the sites that warn about diseases from mice and other rodents are pest control sites, which obviously have an incentive to hype the danger.
+Bear in mind that many of the sites that warn about diseases from mice and other rodents are pest control sites.
+These obviously have an incentive to hype the danger.

 At the end of the day, you might be able to control mice numbers, but mice will still be able to enter your garden.

 How to stop mice in the compost heap…

-You’ll often see recommendations to proof your compost bin with wire.
-Now, this might work for rats but mice are extremely good at getting into small spaces.
+This might work for rats but mice are extremely good at getting into small spaces.
 With their super flexible skeletons, a mouse can squeeze through a 6mm gap – that’s about the size of a pencil.
 You can, however, get a special mouse-proof mesh.

 2. Hose them out